jvandemo/ZendService_Oauth2/README.md

 ### Features

-- Provides a main client class to interact with for ease of use (ZendService\Oauth2\Client\Client class)
+- Provides a main `ZendService\Oauth2\Client\Client` class to interact with for ease of use
+- Works out of the box with the following default configuration:
+    + Uses `AuthorizationCode` as the default AuthorizationGrant
+    + Uses `Zend\Http\Client` as the default Http client
+    + Uses `ZendService\Oauth2\AccessToken\AccessToken` as the default AccessToken object
+    + Uses `ZendService\Oauth2\Client\Client` as the default client implementation
-- Supports custom client class to add or change behaviours
+- Supports custom client implementation to add or change behaviours
     + Can extend `ZendService\Oauth2\Client\AbstractClient`
     + Must implement `ZendService\Oauth2\Client\ClientInterface`
-- Supports custom Oauth2.0 flows by supporting custom authorization grant types:
+- Add custom Oauth2.0 flows by adding custom authorization grants:
     + Can extend `ZendService\Oauth2\AuthorizationGrant\AbstractAuthorizationGrant`
     + Must implement `ZendService\Oauth2\AuthorizationGrant\AuthorizationGrantInterface`
 - Supports custom Http clients
     + Must implement `ZendService\Oauth2\Http\Client\ClientInterface`
-    + Uses the `Zend\Http\Client` by default

 ### Status